Karma Yoga: What Is It, Types, How to Practice, And Benefits

 In Vedanta philosophy, three types of karma have been told-

 Prarabdha Karma – Prarabdha Karma is such a Karma that is very strong among the Sanchit Karmas, these Karmas are so strong that they go to the next life to enjoy the fruits of the Karmas.
+These are the actions and experiences that an individual is destined to undergo in their current life, including circumstances such as birth, family, career, and major life events.
 It is certain that the origin of our happiness or unhappiness is according to Prarabdha karma.

 Kriyaman Karma – These are also known as Agami Karma.
 Agami means the action to be done next, the actions which the person has not started yet, are the upcoming actions that give fruit in the future.
+Unlike Sanchita and Prarabdha karma, which are accumulated from past actions, Agami karma is generated through the choices and decisions made in the present life.
+It influences future experiences and contributes to the individual’s ongoing cycle of cause and effect.
 The Agami karma is under the control of human beings, if we want, we can make them if we want, we can destroy them.

 Who is a Karma Yogi?